michiwieland/gpg-instructions/1_computer_setup.md

 To create your keys, you should use a isolated system that is not bound to any maleware that may be on your computer already.
 Tails is a linux live system that is specifically designed for such tasks.

+### Get Tails up & running

 Download the Tails ISO-file from the [Tails website](https://tails.boum.org) and burn it to a CD-ROM.
 After that, boot the system from the disk. (you could also write the ISO-image to a USB drive if you don't have a CD drive).

 Once started, define your root-password, login and open a system shell.
 Get root with `sudo -s` and your just choosen password.

 ### Install software

+As a first step, save this documentation in a local folder of your Tails system.
+This allows you to access it later, when you are disconnected from the internet.

 TODO: Paket names are from Fedora, must be adopted to debian. (possibly additional repo for yubikey required)